genome-spy/genome-spy/docs/grammar/transform/index.md

 objects are mapped into marks.
 They may filter or derive data, adding or removing fields or data objects.

-!!! note "Departure from Vega-Lite"
+!!! warning "Departure from Vega-Lite"

     The notation of transforms is different from Vega-Lite to enable more straghtforward addition of new operations.
 Each transform has to be